Poll: Biden continues to hold double-digit national lead over Trump

-Less than three weeks until Election Day, Joe Biden maintains a double-digit national lead over President Donald Trump, with 6-in-10 voters believing that the country is on the wrong track and that the nation is worse off than it was four years ago.
+WASHINGTON — Less than three weeks before Election Day, Joe Biden maintains a double-digit national lead over President Donald Trump, with 6 in 10 voters saying that the country is on the wrong track and that it is worse off than it was four years ago.

 What's more, a majority of voters say they have major concerns that Trump will divide the country rather than unite it — the largest concern for either presidential candidate.

-That’s down from Biden’s 14-point lead in the NBC News/WSJ poll conducted immediately after the first presidential debate on Sept.
-29, though the movement is within the poll’s margin of error.
+That's down from Biden's 14-point lead in the NBC News/WSJ poll conducted immediately after the first presidential debate on Sept.
+29, although the movement is within the poll's margin of error.

-“The president may have recovered from COVID-19, but there is no experimental cocktail that can cure his standing with voters,” said Democratic pollster Jeff Horwitt of Hart Research Associates, who conducted this survey with Republican pollster Bill McInturff and his colleagues at Public Opinion Strategies.
+"The president may have recovered from Covid-19, but there is no experimental cocktail that can cure his standing with voters," said Democratic pollster Jeff Horwitt of Hart Research Associates, who conducted the survey with Republican pollster Bill McInturff and his colleagues at Public Opinion Strategies.

 But the poll also shows how the race could tighten in the final days, especially as Trump returns to the campaign trail.

-The economy remains voters’ top issue heading in the election, and Republican enjoy a double-digit advantage over Democrats on it.
+The economy remains voters' top issue, and Republican enjoy a double-digit advantage on it.

 While more think the nation is worse off than it was four years ago, half of voters — 50 percent — say they're personally better off than they were before Trump took office.

-There’s also the memory of what happened in 2016: The October NBC News/WSJ poll from four years ago – after the release of the damaging “Access Hollywood” video of Trump, but before former FBI Director James Comey’s intervention in that race’s final days – showed Hillary Clinton with an identical 11-point lead over Trump.
+There's also the memory of what happened in 2016: The October NBC News/WSJ poll from four years ago — after the release of the damaging "Access Hollywood" video of Trump but before FBI Director James Comey intervened in the race's final days — showed Hillary Clinton with an identical 11-point lead over Trump.

 (The final NBC News/WSJ poll of 2016 had Clinton's national lead down to 5 points; she won the popular vote by more than 2 percentage points.)

-But what’s different from four years ago is just how stable Biden’s national lead has been over the past year, including with key voting subgroups such as women, voters of color, seniors and independents.
+But what's different from four years ago is just how stable Biden's national lead has been over the past year, including among key voting subgroups like women, voters of color, seniors and independents.

-“These are the trends we’ve been watching for 10 months,” said McInturff, the GOP pollster, observing how consistent the race has been since January.
+"These are the trends we've been watching for 10 months," said McInturff, the Republican pollster.

 Trump holds the edge among men (50 percent to 45 percent), whites (50 percent to 46 percent) and whites without college degrees (59 percent to 38 percent).

-All of those numbers are consistent with the NBC News/WSJ polling since the beginning of the year.
+All of those numbers are consistent with NBC News/WSJ polling since the beginning of the year.

 The fundamentals are breaking against Trump